Homeland Union: Back in opposition, consolidation and the second government (2000–2012)

-In 2000, the Homeland Union was reduced to 8.6% and 9 deputies.
+In 2000, the Homeland Union was reduced to 8.6 per cent of votes and 9 deputies.
 In 2001, idea of merge of all right wing parties was proposed by the Homeland People's Party.
 This proposal was accepted by the Homeland Union.
 In 2003 and 2004, it merged with the Right Union of Lithuania (which by itself was founded by former members of the Homeland Union and various minor parties) and the Lithuanian Union of Political Prisoners and Deportees respectively.
 At the same time, the party attracted members from Lithuanian Social Democracy 2000 (e.g. Rimantas Jonas Dagys) and Modern Christian-Democratic Union (e. g.
 Egidijus Vareikis).

 In May 2003, a new leader was elected, Andrius Kubilius, who prior this served as deputy leader of the party.
 Since 2003, the party started cooperating with the Liberal and Centre Union.
 The Homeland Union changed its logo (the Columns of Gediminids were replaced by green marlin's silhouette, which was similar to the logo used by the time of 1996 parliamentary election campaign, in which Kubilius was author of programme).

 After Lithuania's admission to the European Union in 2004, it won two seats in the election to the European Parliament, one of whom was Vytautas Landsbergis, who sat in the EPP-ED Group.
 At the 2004 election to the Seimas, the party won 14.6% of the popular vote and 25 out of 141 seats.
 After these elections, the Homeland Union proposed the Liberal and Centre Union a coalition with the Social Democratic Party of Lithuania, but this didn't came to being.
 Between 2006 and 2007, the party supported Gediminas Kirkilas-led government.